islands-wars/guidelines/README.md

 $> git flow feature publish featureName
 ```
 And then open a new pull request.
-In the case that you see an error on production (master branch), you can supply a PR using hotfix instead of feature.
+In the case that you see an error on production (master branch), you can supply a PR using hotfix instead of a feature.
 Please refer to this [cheatsheet] if you are new to git flow and wants to learn the basics.

 # Contributing
 ---
-### Protected branch

-Whatever the repository is, ```master``` branch is always protected, only an admin can accept and merge request.
-Please work on a dedicated git flow branch.

 ### Write good pull request

 Follow the opening issues, or else create a dedicated one.
 Always works from develop (git flow feature init ..) and proposed your change to develop branch.
-Don't forget to add unit test if needed, to comment your code or adapt documentation.
+Don't forget to add a unit test if needed, to comment your code or adapt documentation.
 Be concise in your commit message.

 # Java
 ---